Choquequirao Trek Tour 4 days

 Choquequirao is as incredible as Machu Picchu.
 However, unlike this one, there are no train or bus routes to get there.
 It can only be reached after 2 days of walking.
 To return you must also walk again for another 2 days.
 That is why few people visit Choquequirao.
 If you are lucky enough to go, you will have almost the entire archaeological site to yourself.

 When is a good time to go?

-The days of dry weather (between the months of April to October) are the ideal ones to do this tour.
-On those days it doesn’t rain much so it is easier to walk and you can better see the beautiful landscapes around.
+The days of dry weather (between the months of April to October) are ideal for doing this tour.
+On those days it does not rain much so it is easier to walk and you can better see the beautiful landscapes around.
 January, February and March are the rainiest months of the year.
 Even so, any day is a good opportunity to get to know Choquequirao.